Add To Favorites

 Kids' opinions count!
-Find out your schoolmates' choices in a weekly opinion poll.
-Feature results on a bulletin board that you design, build, and manage.
-Some topics you might survey: tastiest school lunch item, school uniforms, favorite way to exercise.
-Each week, choose one question and the group you will ask.
-Here are a few suggestions to get your survey team started.
+Students find out the choices of their classmates in a weekly opinion poll.
+Feature results on a bulletin board that is designed, built, and managed by students.
+Some suggested topics to survey: tastiest school lunch item, school uniforms, favorite way to exercise.
+Each week, students choose one question and the group they will ask.
+Here are a few suggestions to get the survey teams started.

 Set up the bulletin board.
 With Crayola® Scissors, cut craft paper to cover a bulletin board.
 Create four signs: your display title, "What we asked," "Who we asked," and "Results" with Crayola Gel Markers.
 Attach signs at the top of the bulletin board with a Crayola Glue Stick.